-Olivia Louvel is a French-born, British composer, producer and artist whose work draws on voice, computer music and digital narrative.
-She operates on the frontier of art and electronic music, blurring the boundary between the two.
+Olivia Louvel is a composer and sound artist whose work draws on voice, computer music and digital narrative.

 Her largest project to date Data Regina is a multimedia suite in which she explores the reigns of Mary Queen of Scots and Elizabeth I, delivering her own singular transposition through an interactive digital platform and a cd publication.
 In November 2018, she toured throughout the UK presenting a headline audio-visual set of Data Regina for ‘Synth Remix’, an event curated by Benjamin Tassie under Sound and Music's Composer-Curator scheme.

 Her work has been supported by the Arts Council of England.
 In 2011, she was awarded the Qwartz Album for Doll Divider at the Qwartz Electronic Music Awards.

 Louvel has received extensive airplay on significant radio programs such as BBC Radio 3’s Late Junction, BBC Radio 6’s Freak Zone, Resonance (UK), RTE Lyric FM’s Nova (Ireland), Radio Eins’s Elektro Beat (Germany), NRK’s Harald Are Lund (Norway), RTVE Radio 3’s Fluido Rosa, RTVE Radio 3’s Atmosfera (Spain), RAI 3’s Battiti (Italy), and France Musique’s La Matinale.